-For many travellers to Nepal, Kathmandu is not much more than a place to arrange tours and trekking in other parts of the country, whether to the Annapurna region or the Khumbu region and mighty Everest.
+For many travellers to Nepal, the city of Kathmandu is not much more than a place to arrange tours and trekking in other parts of the country, whether to the Annapurna region or the Khumbu region and mighty Everest.
 But no matter how tired your feet, make sure you venture gently out to explore some of this fabled city.
-Here are a few recommendations:
+Here are a few recommendations for things to do in Kathmandu:

 The Swayambhunath Stupa, and its eyes, are probably one of the most famous images of Kathmandu.
 The Buddha’s eyes, and eyebrows, are certainly striking beneath the fluttering prayer flags.